svoisen/sean.voisen.org/_notes/2024-12-26-not-work-as-not-work.md

 custom_css: notes
 ---

-In [My Little Games Workshop](https://daverupert.com/2024/12/my-little-games-workshop/) Dave Rupert writes:
+In [My little games workshop](https://daverupert.com/2024/12/my-little-games-workshop/) Dave Rupert writes:

 >I default to web tech because it’s what I know best and staying in your wheelhouse means you can move faster with less mystery roadblocks ...
 But I’d like *NOT WORK* to not feel like work and see value in that, so this may change going forward.